Important COVID-19 update – Visitor restrictions apply

 Visiting the park

-You need a park pass to experience the natural and cultural marvels of Booderee National Park.
+You need a park pass to experience the cultural and natural marvels of Booderee National Park.

 Planning on staying in the park?
 Booderee offers beachside campgrounds nestled among pristine native bushland.
 Campsites fill up fast during peak periods, so we suggest booking early to avoid missing out.